Yuji Itadori: Appearances

+Jujutsu Kaisen

-Yuji first appears in Jujutsu Kaisen as an eccentric 15-year-old who lives with his grandfather Wasuke and is a member of his high school's Occult Club.
+Yuji first appears in Jujutsu Kaisen as an eccentric 15-year-old who lives with his grandfather, Wasuke, and is a member of his high school's Occult Club.
 On the day of his grandfather's death, Yuji is approached by first-year Jujutsu Sorcerer Megumi Fushiguro, who inquires about one of Sukuna's fingers that the Occult Club illicitly obtained.
-He comes to Megumi's rescue when a swarm of Cursed Spirits attack the school, attracted by the finger.
+He comes to Megumi's rescue when a swarm of Cursed Spirits attacks the school, attracted by the finger.
 Yuji ingests the finger and becomes Sukuna's host.
-Jujutsu master and teacher at the Tokyo school Satoru Gojo tells Yuji that he is intended for execution, but it is delayed so that the world can be rid of Sukuna when Yuji eats all of Sukuna's fingers.
+Jujutsu master and teacher at the Tokyo school, Satoru Gojo, tells Yuji that he is intended for execution, but it is delayed so that the world can be rid of Sukuna when Yuji eats all of Sukuna's fingers.
 Yuji moves into the school and is mentored in Jujutsu personally by Satoru.
 He quickly strikes up a friendship with his fellow first-years, Megumi and Nobara Kugisaki.
-He dies during an altercation with a "Cursed Womb" at a detention facility, wherein Sukuna blackmailed Yuji by holding his heart hostage, but is later brought back to life by Sukuna.
+He dies during an altercation with a "Cursed Womb" at a detention facility, wherein Sukuna blackmails Yuji by holding his heart hostage, but is later brought back to life by Sukuna.

 Presumed dead, Yuji continues to work with his sorcery, uncovering his massive Cursed Energy and using it for specialized cursed purposes.
 He strikes up a quick friendship with Junpei, which is derailed when he is killed by the Cursed Spirit Mahito.
 He also meets the 9 to 5 sorcerer and former salaryman Kento Nanami.
 After a fight that Mahito loses but escapes, Yuji swears revenge.
 At the exhibition between the Tokyo and Kyoto Jujutsu schools, Yuji reveals to the world he has survived.
 Some want him dead immediately, while others side with Gojo to keep him alive temporarily.
 He strikes up a quick brotherly relationship with Kyoto's third-year Aoi Todo.
-Alongside Todo, he and the other Jujutsu students and staff repel an invasion of the school by Mahito and Hanami, a Cursed Spirit who is environmentally conscious.
-During the battle, he uses several consecutive punches called "Black Flash," a distortion in space that significantly empowers his Cursed Techniques.
+Alongside Todo, he and the other Jujutsu students and staff repel an invasion of the school by Mahito(a disaster-grade curse) and Hanami(another disaster-grade curse), a Cursed Spirit who is environmentally conscious.
+During the battle, he uses several consecutive punches called "Black Flash", a distortion in space that significantly empowers his Cursed Techniques.
 By the end of the battle, he and Todo are able to fight off Hanami long enough for Gojo to defeat the Curse.
-Later, Yuji is assigned on a mission where he comes across two brothers who are both a Cursed Womb: Death Painting, hybrids of a Cursed spirit and a human.
+Later, Yuji is assigned to a mission where he comes across two brothers who are both Cursed Wombs: Death Painting, hybrids of a Cursed Spirit and a human.
 He and Nobara kill them, though Yuji expresses regret when he realizes they have physical bodies and that he disrupted their tight-knit brotherly bond.